weblicht/curb/src/components/DataContainer/README.md

   1. `globalState`, the global state in the Redux store
   2. `ownProps`, the props of the data container component instance

+It should return the data objects in an appropriate format for the container, namely:

+  - as an array, for a row container
+  - as a tree, for a tree container

+A tree is a recursive data object, consisting of *nodes* representing the data objects in the container.
+Each node must be uniquely identifiable by the `idFor` function, and must have at least the `children` property, which should be a (possibly empty) array of nodes.
+A selector function for a tree data container should return the root node object.

-It should return an array of data objects.
-If the data is not yet in the Redux store (e.g., if it has not yet been fetched from the API), the selection function should return `undefined`.
+For both types of containers, if the data is not yet in the Redux store (e.g., if it has not yet been fetched from the API), the selector function should return `undefined`.

 ### "Selecting" and "Choosing" data objects